 - Microtrauma -

 This happens over an extended period of time which can lead to a disc injury.
 For instance, microtrauma is poor posture when sitting and standing that adds unnecessary pressure to the spine.

 - Sudden Load -

-This happens to the intervertebral discs which occur during traumatic situations such as car accidents.
-This happens because of the occurred sudden forces that are exerted through the entire body during the impact.
-Sudden load or torsion results to the tearing of the annulus fibers.
+This happens to the interverterbral discs which tend to occur during traumatic situations such as car collisions.
+This happens because of sudden forces that penetrate through the body during impact.
+Sudden torsion or load results to the tearing of annulus fibers.

 - Genetic Factors -

 Genetic predisposition is somehow bringing the condition.
 Those individuals who have the lesser density of the fibrocartilaginous fiber are susceptible to the injury.
 Other than that, environmental factors play their role with the injury as well.
 These factors include poor core stability, excess abdominal fat, nature of the occupation, and poor strength on the lower limbs.

 - Ruptured discs

 Think of each disc within the spine as sort of a jelly donut.
 When the disc degenerates from either injury or age, the softer portion in the center may rupture through the annulus fibrosus.
 This leads to ruptured discs.

 Back pain is likely to occur when the spine curves in an unusual way.
 An example of abnormal spine curvature is scoliosis.